Jeep Wrangler (JK): Equipment

-Mopar produced over 250 accessories for 2012 Jeep Wrangler.
+Mopar produced over 250 accessories for the 2012 Jeep Wrangler.

 Double cab pick-up conversion

 Since about 2012, the company American Expedition Vehicles offered an extended wheelbase, double-cab pickup conversion of the Unlimited, called the 'Brute'.
-Inspired by the Land Rover Defender 130, the Brute has a 139 inch wheelbase and an overall length of 216 inches.
+Inspired by the Land Rover Defender 130, the Brute has a 139-inch wheelbase and an overall length of 216 inches.
 After four years of production, the Brute was retired.

 2013 model year update

-The Wrangler series have received the following update/improvements; newly contoured seats and trim, a lever for one-handed rear-seat folding (previously a two-handed operation), ambient cabin lighting, and the return of the long-awaited second windshield washer nozzle.
+The Wrangler series has received the following update/improvements: newly contoured seats and trim, a lever for one-handed rear-seat folding (previously a two-handed operation), ambient cabin lighting, and the return of the long-awaited second windshield washer nozzle.

 2013 Moab edition

 Similar to the 2012 "Call of Duty" version, it was named in recognition of the mountainous Utah east-central region that plays host to the annual Moab Easter Jeep Safari.
-The newest addition to the Wrangler lineup was aimed to bridge the gap between Rubicon and Sahara style.
+The newest addition to the Wrangler lineup was aimed at bridging the gap between Rubicon and Sahara style.

-Available for both Wrangler models, the Moab’s uniqueness was its distinguishing exterior features which included the steel bumpers front and rear from AEV (less the winch plate), rock sliders on the sills, tail light guards, front skid plate, black fuel filler door and a modified sculpted hood also from AEV (no heat vent).
-Color choice was limited to black, white, and a quartet of signature hues: Gecko, Dune, Crush, and Rock Lobster with fender flares in matte black only.
+Available for both Wrangler models, the Moab’s uniqueness was its distinguishing exterior features, which included the steel bumpers front and rear from AEV (less the winch plate), rock sliders on the sills, tail light guards, front skid plate, black fuel filler door, and a modified sculpted hood also from AEV (no heat vent).
+Color choice was limited to black, white, and a quartet of signature hues: Gecko, Dune, Crush, and Rock Lobster, with fender flares in matte black only.

 Other components and options were as follows: A limited-slip rear differential is standard and a locking unit is optional, 32" Goodyear Silent Armor tires on black-painted versions of the same wheels found on the 2013 Rubicon, Wrangler’s standard 2.72:1 transfer case (no option for a Rubicon 4:1), a soft canvas top cut from the same cloth as the Chrysler 200 Convertible’s and optional color matching hard top.

 2013 Overland edition

-For Australia, the year revived the Jeep 'Overland' name, with the introduction of a premium / luxury version, featuring for instance leather-trimmed seats, automatic headlights and a reversing camera.
+For Australia, the year revived the Jeep 'Overland' name, with the introduction of a premium/luxury version, featuring, for instance, leather-trimmed seats, automatic headlights, and a reversing camera.
 Overland Models are Right Hand Drive Sahara Edition Models for the Australian Market.